-- Work through setup and orientation in Part 1.
+Work through the orientation and setup in Part 1.

-Now that we’ve got our orchestrator of choice set up in our development environment thanks to Docker Desktop, we can begin to develop containerized applications.
+Now that you’ve set up your development environment, thanks to Docker Desktop, you can begin to develop containerized applications.
 In general, the development workflow looks like this:

 - Create and test individual containers for each component of your application by first creating Docker images.

-- Assemble your containers and supporting infrastructure into a complete application, expressed either as a Docker stack file or in Kubernetes YAML.
+- Assemble your containers and supporting infrastructure into a complete application.

-In this stage of the tutorial, let’s focus on step 1 of this workflow: creating the images that our containers will be based on.
-Remember, a Docker image captures the private filesystem that our containerized processes will run in; we need to create an image that contains just what our application needs to run.
+In this stage of the tutorial, let’s focus on step 1 of this workflow: creating the images that your containers will be based on.
+Remember, a Docker image captures the private filesystem that your containerized processes will run in; you need to create an image that contains just what your application needs to run.

 Containerized development environments are easier to set up than traditional development environments, once you learn how to build images as we’ll discuss below.
 This is because a containerized development environment will isolate all the dependencies your app needs inside your Docker image; there’s no need to install anything other than Docker on your development machine.
 In this way, you can easily develop applications for different stacks without changing anything on your development machine.

-This is a simple bulletin board application, written in node.js.
+node-bulletin-board project is a simple bulletin board application, written in Node.js.
 In this example, let’s imagine you wrote this app, and are now trying to containerize it.

-node:6.11.5image.
-This is an official image, built by the node.js vendors and validated by Docker to be a high-quality image containing the node 6.11.5 interpreter and basic dependencies.
+node:current-slimimage.
+This is an official image, built by the node.js vendors and validated by Docker to be a high-quality image containing the Node.js Long Term Support (LTS) interpreter and basic dependencies.

 WORKDIRto specify that all subsequent actions should be taken from the directory